Edoardo Cozzani is an Italian photographer born in Rome.

 In December 2016 Anamorphosis is exhibited in Rome in a solo show curated by Cultrise, a roman art organization.

-After a trip to Hong Kong in February 2017, Edoardo starts looking at destabilizing the apparent order of the metropolis and begins work on the series Babel, which in June becomes part of a group exhibition called Hidden Narratives in New York at the Rita K. Hillman gallery.
+After a trip to Hong Kong in February 2017, begins to work on the series Babel, which in June becomes part of a group exhibition called Hidden Narratives in New York at the Rita K. Hillman gallery.
 One of the photos from the series is selected as signature image of the show.